-- Cooking time will be around 35 to 40 mins at 325F/170c for a regular size flan or ramekin.
-For a large size (deep) llanera, cooking time will be around 45 mins to 1 hour.
-Check at 45 minutes to be sure using the toothpick method.
+- Cooking time will be around 35 to 40 mins at 325F/170c for a regular-size flan or ramekin.
+For a large-size (deep) llanera, cooking time will be around 45 mins to 1 hour.
+Check at 45 minutes to be sure by using the toothpick method.

 - The flan is cooked when the center is set but will still be a bit jiggly.
-Do not overbake, as it will cause uneven texture and bubbles all around.
+Do not overbake, as it will cause uneven texture and bubbles.

 - Remove the flan from the oven and let it sit in the hot water for 10 minutes to continue cooking.
 Remove from the water bath and let it cool completely.